-The disciples then come to Jesus and ask Him if He realizes He has "of-fended" the Pharisees and scribes.
+The disciples then come to Jesus and ask Him if He realizes He has offended the Pharisees and scribes.
 Jesus is certainly aware He has offended them, but it is necessary to reveal the truth.
-Jesus tells His disciples, "Every plant that my heavenly Father has not planted will be rooted up" (15:12-13).
+Jesus tells His disciples, Every plant, which my heavenly Father hath not planted, shall be rooted up (15:12-13).
 Jesus is comparing the Pharisees and scribes to plants God has not planted.
 They are like weeds that will be uprooted.
-Then, Jesus says, "Let them alone" (15:14a), which means they shouldn't listen to them.
+Then, Jesus says, Let them alone (15:14a), which means they shouldn't listen to them.
 How does Jesus explain His words in the rest of verse 14?

 The Pharisees and scribes are blind to the true meaning of God's Word.
-The pit was a hole, or cistern, dug in a field to provide water for animals.
-A blind man walking through such a field would fall into the pit.
-Calling the Pharisees blind guides means they are in the same spiritual condition as the blind they claim to lead (Rom.
+The ditch was a hole, or cistern, dug in a field to provide water for animals.
+A blind man walking through such a field would fall into the ditch.
+Calling the Pharisees blind leaders means they are in the same spiritual condition as the blind they claim to lead (Rom.
 2:19).

 Peter speaks up and asks Jesus to explain His parable about defilement in verse 11 (15:15).
-In disappointment, Jesus asks if they are "still without understanding?"
-Then, He asks, "Do you not see that whatever goes into the mouth passes into the stomach and is expelled?"
+In disappointment, Jesus asks if they are yet without understanding?
+Then, He asks, Do not ye yet understand, that whatsoever entereth in at the mouth goeth into the belly, and is cast out into the draught?
 (15:16-17).
-This means food going into the body can't defile a person because it passes through the stomach and is expelled.
-What does Mark parenthetically add in Mark 7:19b?
+This means food going into the body can't defile a person because it passes through the stomach and is eliminated.
+In Mark's account of this teaching, what does Jesus add (Mark 7:19d)?